traefik/traefik/docs/content/observability/tracing/zipkin.md

 _Required, Default=1.0_

-Rate between 0.0 and 1.0 of requests to trace.
+The proportion of requests to trace, specified between 0.0 and 1.0.

 ```yaml tab="File (YAML)"
 tracing: